RailTel Corporation of India Limited

 • Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management.

-conditions that may cast significant doubt on the Company's ability to continue as a going concern.
+• Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.
-Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause the Company to cease to continue as a going concern.
+Our conclusions are based on the audit evidence obtained up to the date of our auditor's

 • Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.